Niro646/Product-Manager-REStful-Web-Services/README.md

 # Create a Product
     Create a new product
-      # gg
+        # dd

 # Installation
 Content for the Installation section.